 The restaurant industry is well known for having a high churn rate.
-This is certainly a challenge, but it is also a significant opportunity to refine the best practices for onboarding new employees year after year.
-Here are several key areas to review in your organization’s onboarding process to identify areas for cost savings, reduced turnover, and greater effectiveness.
+This is certainly a challenge.
+However, it is also a significant opportunity to refine the best practices for onboarding new employees year after year.
+Here are several key areas to review in your organization’s onboarding process.
+These areas will identify areas for cost savings, reduced turnover, and greater effectiveness.

 Go Beyond Orientation with True Onboarding

-Orientation is a fairly quick process that gives new hires some essential information to get started at work.
+The employer can give new hires some essential information during orientation.
 But onboarding—making a new employee an integrated part of the organization—is a process that takes more time.
 Don’t be afraid to develop a long-term onboarding program that takes place over a period of weeks or months rather than days.
-Having a clear roadmap that takes new hires and builds them into strong team members shows your organization’s commitment to attracting and retaining high quality employees.
+Having a clear roadmap that takes new hires and builds them into strong team members shows your organization’s commitment to retaining high quality employees.

 Expect More from New Hires

 Fast food shouldn’t be a sink or swim environment for new hires.
 For this reason, onboarding should focus on more than the basics of carrying out specific tasks.
 It’s important to:

 ● Communicate and demonstrate the culture of the company and/or franchise